MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-application-publishing-and-client-interaction.md

 #### Requirements for using shell extensions

 - Packages that contain embedded shell extensions must be published globally.
 - The “bitness” of the application, Sequencer, and App-V Client must match, or the shell extensions won’t work.
-The following example configuration fuflills the matching requirement:
+The following example configuration fulfills the matching requirement:
   - The version of the application is 64-bit.
   - The Sequencer is running on a 64-bit computer.
   - The package is being delivered to a 64-bit App-V Client computer.